 With these elements in place, employees can become advocates for the change you want to create.
 Now, they become your champions, and you can use them to distribute your message to the group,” Paulson says.
 This only happens if you can clearly articulate how the activities you are suggesting impact the issues addressed by the project and why the time to act is now.

 Creating champions is also the first step in creating the change management teams necessary for enacting changes throughout the organization.
 These teams will help change leaders get buy-in at every level, from the shift worker to senior leadership.

 Change management teams should include hourly employees, supervisors, and senior leadership.
 That’s because, as TZA has found, sponsorship correlates with project success.
 Three out of four initiatives succeed with strong executive sponsorship and a supporting sponsorship coalition.
 It is important to understand that better sponsorship delivers better results.

-When you’re building a team, you’re looking for people with leadership potential on multiple levels,” Franklin says.
+When you’re building a team, you’re looking for people with leadership potential on multiple levels,” Paulson says.
 Team members will then make decisions based on what they see as good for their coworkers.
-“I’m getting behind this because my man Joe’s there, and I know Joe’s got my back,” Franklin says of the thought process you want to foster in a change management team.
+“I’m getting behind this because my man Joe’s there, and I know Joe’s got my back,” Paulson says of the thought process you want to foster in a change management team.

 3. Develop a Communication Plan

 Navigating change typically follows a process known as the change curve.
 It is a predictable response to change that can inform how you implement strategies to guide projects through the rough patches.